- Industry Solutions

 Mobile computing initiatives are changing the way children learn in K-12 environments.
 Laptop carts, video learning and one-to-one computing programs have combined with small IT staffs and shrinking budgets to drive the need for a reliable and intelligent wireless network.

-From the beginning, Meru designed its network for the All-Wireless Enterprise: an organisation that never needs to depend on wires for connectivity.
+From the beginning, Fortinet designed its network for the All-Wireless Enterprise: an organisation that never needs to depend on wires for connectivity.
 For K-12 institutions, this means that a whole class of students can log on anywhere while data, voice and video are carried reliably.

 Both the cost of wiring and maintaining a traditional PABX has historically been cost prohibitive for schools to provide telephones throughout a school.
 With heightened security risks, increasing demands from parents to communicate with teachers and needs to improve productivity, the model of limited voice capability in a school is rapidly becoming a thing of the past.